micmejia/bible-dump/NKJV/Ezekiel/Ezek 1.md

 Each one had four faces, and each one had four wings.

 ###### 7
-Their [^c]legs _were_ straight, and the soles of their feet _were_ like the soles of calves' feet.
+Their legs _were_ straight, and the soles of their feet _were_ like the soles of calves' feet.
 They sparkled like the color of burnished bronze.

 ###### 8
 The hands of a man _were_ under their wings on their four sides; and each of the four had faces and wings.